Hexer10/youtube_explode_dart/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.

+If you fail to fetch video streams make sure that you can open the same video on a non logged-in browser in incognito mode.

 **To Reproduce**
 Include the code which doesn't work in the code markdown...